braincat/api/docs/usage.md

-To use the on-premises API feature from Structurizr, you need to be subscribed to the [On-premises Plan](https://structurizr.com/pricing) or the free trial.
+To use the on-premises API feature from Structurizr, you need to be subscribed to a [paid plan](https://structurizr.com/pricing) or the free trial.

 ### Creating a remote workspace